 The Romanian economy is recovering faster than expected following the 3,9% contraction in 2020 due to the impact of the COVID-19 pandemic.
 GDP is now expected to grow in a 5-7% range on an annual basis as estimated by both government and analysts.
 Retail sales and construction works drive such recovery with an increase of c.14% and c.6% respectively.
-The unemployment rate has not experienced significant changes during H1 2021, standing at 5,6%, although the progress of the domestic vaccination program, as well as the relaxation of global mobility restrictions, are expected to have a positive impact on unemployment.
-Nonetheless, the public deficit is expected to continue to sense the effects of the pandemic crisis, with an even higher deficit - forecast, at minus 11,3%.
+The unemployment rate has not experienced significant changes during H1 2021, standing at 5,6%, although the progress of the domestic vaccination program, as well as the relaxation of global mobility restrictions, are expected to continue to sense the effects of the pandemic crisis, with even higher deficit forecasted, at minus 11,3%.

 The Government continues to provide fiscal stimulus in response to the COVID-19 crisis.
 The strength of the recovery will depend on the success of the COVID-19 vaccine rollout and the policy response to the health crisis, as well as on developments in the EU.
-Regarding the expected economic boost through the national recovery and resilience plan established by the European Commission, Romania expects approval for almost €30 billion in the second half of the year.
+Regarding the expected economic boost through the national recovery and resilience plan established by the European Commission, Romania expects approval for almost $\in$ 30 billion in the second half of the year.